taurusilver7/multi-step-form/README.md

 Design the multi-step schemas for the multi-step form (personal, professional & billing), and their corresponding schema types.

-Create a multi-step form component that handles the form steps for the multi-processing.
-Create a custom-hook
+Create a multi-step form component that handles induvidual form steps for the multi-processing.
+Create a custom-hook that handles the step, schema, step data update, reset, and final submission of the entire form.

+Create a common form-field component to reuse the entity in multiple form steps across the form.

 ## Additional Info